There are many things to love about fall and winter: colorful leaves, Halloween season, crisp air and cozy sweaters.

 The bottom line

-In the meantime, it’s important to keep yourself protected.
+No one knows exactly what this virus season will be like, so it’s important to keep yourself protected.
 Get your COVID-19 vaccine if you haven’t already and get a flu vaccine as well.
-Keep up your masking, handwashing and distancing skills.
 Doing these things won’t just protect you but will also protect everyone around you.